jsenv/jsenv-template-node-package/readme.md

 They can be runned all at once using `npm test`.

-They can be runned selectively in node by executing the file directly with the `node` command.
-It can also be executed directly in vscode.
+They can be runned selectively in node by executing the file directly with the `node` command or with VSCode debugger as documented in [coding](#coding)

 Read more in [jsenv testing documentation](https://github.com/jsenv/jsenv-core#testing)